 -Miranda Ponce (8th)

 Earth Day is a day when we help cleanse our planet, but how did Earth Day come to be?
 It was founded on April 22, 1970, by U.S. Senator Gaylord Nelson.
 It was made an official day to help support more awareness about environmental pollution.
-The reason they needed to give more attention to the cause is that there was so much pollution in the world that many oil spills and burning rivers occurred.
+The reason they needed to bring more attention to the cause was that there was so much pollution in the world that many oil spills and burning rivers occurred.
 This happened so often that Americans began to notice.
 The date isn’t random either; Earth Day is on April 22 because it falls right between college spring break and final exams.
 The Senator wanted it that way to ensure they could get the most participation possible to help clean up and reduce pollution.
 People usually help by cleaning up trash, planting new trees, or even switching to sustainable energy to help our planet live for many years to come.

 - Joelly Ramos (8th)